zygolife/Genomics_Workshop_2019/docs/Genomics/AMPtk.md

-# :koala: NGS Amplicon Data Processing using AMPtk
+# NGS Amplicon Data Processing using AMPtk

 We will use [AMPtk](https://amptk.readthedocs.io/en/latest/index.html) to process NGS amplicon data.